Learn About The 21 Types of Knitted Fabrics

 Jersey knitted fabric

-Jersey knit is also known as single or simple knit since a single needle is used to make this fabric by combining knit and purl stitches.
-This material is the most popular and prominent fabric.
-The texture is unique enough to make you recognize this material instantly.
-The best example of this fabric is basic t-shirts.
+Jersey knit is also known as single knit or simple knit since a single needle is used to make this fabric by combining knit and purl stitches.
+This material is the most popular and prominent fabric due to its soft texture, flexibility, and comfort.

 2. Interlock Knit